gdzngl/gdzngl.github.io/_posts/2017-10-09-naming-vmware-snapshots.md

 title:  "Naming VMware Snapshots"
 categories: vmware naming
 ---
 I love using VMware snapshots before I do an upgrade or make a significant change.
 However naming snapshots can be difficult, especially with the time travel aspect of it.
+If you have a snapshot named just "Java v8" does that mean you took a snapshot before installing Java 8 or that you took a snapshot after installing Java 8 and want to keep it clean to go back to?

-I name all my snapshots starting with "Before".
+Since I mainly use VMware snapshots as a quick fallback, for upgrades or changes, I name all my snapshots starting with "Before".

 * Before Upgrade to Server 2012
 * Before Java Upgrade